aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/set-visio-shape-s-xform-line-and-fill-data/_index.md

 #### **Fill Data Programming Sample**
 The following code snippet updates a shape's fill data.
 The code looks for a shape named rectangle, with the shape ID 1, and sets the fill background and foreground colors.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-SetFillData-SetFillData.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-SetFillData-SetFillData.cs" >}}
 ### **Retrieve Inherited Fill Data of a Visio Shape**
 The Visio shapes can inherit the parent style and the master shape.
 Developers may get or set the inherit fill data of a Visio shape.
 The InheritFill property, exposed by the [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) class, contains the fill formatting values for the shape inherit by the parent style and the master shape.
 #### **Retrieve Inherited Fill Data Programming Sample**
 The following code snippet retrieves the inherited fill data of the shape.
 Please check this sample code:

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-RetrieveInheritedFillData-RetrieveInheritedFillData.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-RetrieveInheritedFillData-RetrieveInheritedFillData.cs" >}}